Cambridge Plant Sciences: widening participation

 Supporting students studying Plant Science at Cambridge

-As part of a desire to widen participation, we want to raise funds to ensure that all students who wish to attend the course can take full advantage of this outstanding educational opportunity, irrespective of their personal or financial background.
-We are establishing a fund to provide support to those students who would otherwise be prevented from attending by financial limitations.
-To ensure we can continue to provide this support in future, £500 would enable the Department to fund the remaining costs for a student to attend the field trip.
+As part of our desire to widen participation, we want to raise funds to ensure all students who wish to attend our field courses can take full advantage of this opportunity, irrespective of their personal or financial background.

 Support us